bxparks/clocks/ChristmasClock/README.md

 The LED brightness and timezone settings are preserved in EEPROM and restored upon reboot.

-The date and time values are tracked using the DS3231.
+The date and time values are maintained by the DS3231 RTC module.
 Some DS3231 modules contain a backup battery to maintain timekeeping without power.
-My DS3231 module uses a 0.22F super-capacitor which retains the timekeeping for a few days without power.
+This works well until the battery dies.
+I added a 0.22F super-capacitor instead which is sufficient to retain the timekeeping function for a few days without power.